daxm/Linux-Laptop-Install/README.md

 You need to install Ansible and git before running the playbooks.
 You can either install it using `pip` or though `apt`.
 ```
 sudo apt install ansible git

 ```
 And then clone this repo:
 ```
 git clone https://github.com/daxm/Linux-Laptop-Install.git
 cd Linux-Laptop-Install

 ```

 ## Perform the installation
 You can just issue the following to install all packages:
 ```
 ansible-playbook go.yml -K

 ```
 OR, you can install sections of the playbook, based on tag(s).
-(See the list below to see what packages are install and associated with which tags.)
 ```
-ansible-playbook go.yml --tags "foo, bar, blah" -K
+ansible-playbook go.yml --tags "standard_install" -K

 ```

 ## List of packages and their tags
 The list of packages that are installed are in the "./group_vars/all.yml" file.
-Each "tag" is the variable name (minus the _list part).
+Read the go.yml file to determine which play/role goes with which tag.

 ## Additional tasks
 - In addition to the list of packages discussed above this playbook also does a Ubuntu dist upgrade.
 This might require you to reboot, though I don't think you'll be warned/asked to do so.
-- Additionally, the "web" task installs Chrome.
-(It can't be listed in the packages list as it requires the Google repository to be added to your repo list in Ubuntu.)